 What is breast revision surgery?
 Breast augmentation is one of the most popular aesthetic surgery procedures performed in Texas and across the country.
-Breast augmentation revision is a surgical procedure to correct a complication arising from a primary breast augmentation.
+Breast revision is a surgical procedure to correct a complication arising from a primary breast augmentation.
 It may be performed to correct capsular contracture, breast implants too large or too small, implant rupture, asymmetry, excessive drooping, or other aesthetic problem.

 Replacing breast implants

 Despite the overall record of success of breast augmentation, some women may require secondary surgery to resolve a complication or correct an aesthetic problem.
-Double board-certified plastic surgeon Dr. Sugene Kim offers breast augmentation revision surgery to patients in The Woodlands and greater Houston.
+Double board-certified plastic surgeon Dr. Sugene Kim offers breast revision surgery to patients in The Woodlands and greater Houston.

 Dr. Kim is recognized as being among the finest aesthetic breast surgeons in the area.
 You can be confident that your revision surgery is in the hands of an acclaimed female plastic surgeon who understands the importance of achieving a beautiful and successful outcome.
 Depending upon the condition of your breasts, she may approach your revision with various surgical techniques.

-Why choose Dr. Kim for your breast augmentation revision?
+Why choose Dr. Kim for your breast revision?

 Dr. Kim is a double board-certified plastic surgeon who has completed a wealth of training specifically in the art of breast surgery.
 During your initial consultation, she listens to you attentively, asking relevant questions about your previous surgery as well as your long-term goals.
 Your satisfaction is paramount to Dr. Kim, and you will note the difference in her focus, compassion, and care during your very first visit with her.

 Who should consider a breast augmentation revision?